iilab/iilab.github.io/_posts/news/2015-12-01-recommendations-water-sector-open-data-citizen-stewardship.md

 I’ve been part of the Task and Finish group over the last year, and you may remember that [we launched a call for participation earlier this year](https://iilab.org/news/2015-07-28-uk-water-resilience.html).
 Thank you to everyone who contributed.
 I’m thrilled that the recommendations contain calls for open data and greater citizen agency have been included in the report:

-_2. Increase public engagement and education
+_**2. Increase public engagement and education**_<br>
-When: 2015 - 2020
+_When: 2015 - 2020_<br>
-Lead: Water companies and governments
+_Lead: Water companies and governments_<br>
-Involved: All sector and non sector partners, including stakeholders and third parties Using a common definition, or set of definitions, there is a need to engage the wider public, particularly in relation to risk, and to develop a common understanding of the acceptability of risk.
-This engagement should be twofold.
-Firstly it should involve the provision of pertinent information on a wide scale on an ongoing basis, with the aim of enhancing public understanding of water systems.
-Secondly it should aim to ensure this information is transformed into active engagement (which will lead to positive environmental behaviour) - the public should be given an active role in resilience, both in terms of adaptation and mitigation.
+_Involved: All sector and non sector partners, including stakeholders and third parties_<br>
+_Using a common definition, or set of definitions, there is a need to engage the wider public, particularly in relation to risk, and to develop a common understanding of the acceptability of risk.
+This engagement should be twofold._<br>
+_Firstly it should involve the provision of pertinent information on a wide scale on an ongoing basis, with the aim of enhancing public understanding of water systems.
+Secondly it should aim to ensure this information is transformed into active engagement (which will lead to positive environmental behaviour) - the public should be given an active role in resilience, both in terms of adaptation and mitigation._<br>
-The action to deliver this recommendation sits with all bodies in the sector.
+_The action to deliver this recommendation sits with all bodies in the sector.
 But it sits primarily with water companies who must undertake much more active engagement and with governments who, whilst they are unlikely to do any public outreach in this area, must reinstate areas where they have removed information provision, like the reintroduction of the water cycle as a key element of the national curriculum.
 The water sector should, where possible, continue to increase access to data, subject to commercial confidentiality and security exemptions.
 The sector strategic dashboard currently being developed by water companies, regulators and other stakeholders could be a helpful contribution to facilitating that access.
-More open data would assist better public understanding and engagement and could promote innovation and understanding and increase resilience through crowd sourced solutions and oversight._
+More open data would assist better public understanding and engagement and could promote innovation and understanding and increase resilience through crowd sourced solutions and oversight._<br>

 and

-_6. Improve the understanding of risk and failure When: 2015 - 2020
+_**6. Improve the understanding of risk and failure When: 2015 - 2020**_<br>
-Lead: Environment Agency, Natural Resources Wales, water companies There needs to be broad discussion, involving all parties including customers, leading to agreement on the level of service which should be planned for in each area.
+_Lead: Environment Agency, Natural Resources Wales, water companies_<br>
+_There needs to be broad discussion, involving all parties including customers, leading to agreement on the level of service which should be planned for in each area.
 This would be based on better understanding and communication of the risks faced by the water sector, of the costs of failure, and of the costs and benefits of measures to avert, manage and recover from failure.
 Coping strategies for dealing with ‘beyond resilience’ emergencies (black swan events) also need to be agreed, in advance of their occurrence.
-Progress in these matters will enable water companies to focus on the risks to critical assets and services, and to plan for the effective delivery of services in critical conditions, with a mandate from their customers and society, and from their regulators and government.
+Progress in these matters will enable water companies to focus on the risks to critical assets and services, and to plan for the effective delivery of services in critical conditions, with a mandate from their customers and society, and from their regulators and government._<br>
-Another requirement is an appreciation by all that some failures will occur, notwithstanding best plans being laid and large investment being made; for example, expecting zero leakage and never having supply interruptions is unhelpful thinking.
+_Another requirement is an appreciation by all that some failures will occur, notwithstanding best plans being laid and large investment being made; for example, expecting zero leakage and never having supply interruptions is unhelpful thinking._<br>
-Risk could also be better understood and dealt with through more open data, enabling wider scrutiny of water and wastewater management.
-This could link to the sector strategic dashboard that is currently under development._
+_Risk could also be better understood and dealt with through more open data, enabling wider scrutiny of water and wastewater management.
+This could link to the sector strategic dashboard that is currently under development._<br>

 ## Get your hands wet